miracle2k/tarsnapper/README.rst

 How expiring backups works
 ==========================

-The approach chosen tries to achieve the following:
+The algorithm picking the files to be deleted tries to achieve the following:

 * Do not require backup names to include information on which generation a backup belongs to, like for example ``tarsnap-generations`` does.